fangl94/SS21-IOT-Security/README.md

 ## Currently Status
-    Topic choosing completed, waiting for the feedback.
+   Prepared for the midterm presentation, after the pre.
+I will start to write.